Peter Hodgson is a craftsperson and artist based in Ambleside in the Lake District, where his tiny shop, 'Hide & Horn' is situated.

 Peter's work has long been an inspiration to many Grizedale artists such as An Endless Supply, myvillages.org, Juneau Projects and many more.
 He has collaborated frequently with Laure Prouvost, including on her Turner Prize-winning installation, 'Wantee' (2013), for which he provided drawings and paintings onto ceramics fabricated at Lawson Park by Grizedale Arts director Adam Sutherland.

-Animal-themed tiles (illustrated to right) painted by Peter were commissioned in 2016 for a fireplace surround permanently-installed in the cottage at Lawson Park.
+Animal-themed tiles (versions on sale on our Shop) painted by Peter were commissioned in 2016 for a fireplace surround permanently-installed in the cottage at Lawson Park.